SleepingMonk41/n8n-retail-powerbi-dashboard/README.md

 # n8n +  Power BI Automated Retail Sales Data Dashboard

-This project demonstrates an end-to-end **automated retail analytics dashboard** using only open-source tools.
-It fetches product and cart data from a public API, transforms it using Python in n8n, and visualizes it in Power BI.
+This project demonstrates an end-to-end **automated retail analytics dashboard** using only free and self-hostable tools.
+This project fetches product and cart data from a public API, transforms it using Python in n8n, and visualizes it in Power BI.
 The dashboard auto-refreshes at scheduled intervals using AutoHotKey and Windows Task Scheduler.

 ---